bshack/white-label/README.md

 This will normalize settings like what tab character(s) to use and will avoid linting errors.

-## Locations

-### Source Files

-Site source files used to build your site are located in the 'app/' directory.

-### Stubbed JSON Data

-Any generated html page can have an associated JSON data file in 'app/assets/data/' directory.
-This is where you can stub out data to be used for populating the markup templates for that page.
-Follow the same directory and file structure as your pages.

-Define any data properties you want available for all your pages in 'global.json'.
-Any properties defined in page specific JSON files will override properties in 'global.json'.

 ## Gulp Tasks

 ### Watch